epic-open-source/seismometer/docs/user_guide/index.rst

 Cohort hierarchies are especially useful when:

-- Some cohort fields have many distinct values, and only a few are relevant in context (e.g., departments that exist only within a selected location)
+- Some cohort fields have many distinct values, and only a few are relevant in context (e.g., departments that exist only within a selected location).
-- Certain values only make sense in context (e.g., a specialty only exists in one department)
+- Certain values only make sense in context (e.g., a specialty only exists in one department).
-- You want to simplify filtering by following meaningful relationships between fields
+- You want to simplify filtering by following meaningful relationships between fields.

 This structure avoids overwhelming dropdowns, improves selection relevance, and speeds up exploration.